Depleted Warriors given much-needed boost

 The 23-year-old has been out for a month since having a testicle ruptured in a friendly fire incident in the Anzac Day loss to Melbourne.

-Harris-Tavita made headlines this week after announcing that he will take some time away from rugby league at the end of the his Warriors contract, which expires next season.
+Harris-Tavita made headlines this week after announcing that he will take some time away from rugby league at the end of his Warriors contract, which expires this season.

 A new-look starting front row has been selected in the wake of the Warriors losing both of their first-choice props, with Addin Fonua-Blake suffering a potentially long-term foot injury while Matt Lodge was granted an early release from his contract last Friday.